drawwithcode/2018-group-work-group-10/README.md

   gest.js is the main library to obtain human gestures and to clean actions, which is developed by [hdmchl](https://github.com/hdmchl) and it's a webcam based gesture recognition library that helps developers make webpages more immersive.

-  We used this library to recognize the uses' gesture so that to clean the haze gradually, as well as to simulate a immersive experience of cleaning haze by waving arms.
+  We used this library to recognize the user's gesture so that to clean the haze gradually, as well as to simulate a immersive experience of cleaning haze by waving arms.

   For example: